EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

 * Tested on iOS 6 and 7.

 ### Android specifics
-* Only the `create` method is supported (more may come, if people request it, but creating is the most important thing, right?).
+* Supported methods on Android 4: `find`, `create` (silent and interactive), `delete`.
-* When the `create` method is called, the use is presented a prefilled calendar item.
+* Supported methods on Android 2 and 3: `create`, interactive only: the user is presented a prefilled Calendar event.
 Pressing the hardware back button will give control back to your app.
-* Tested on Android 4.

 ## 2. Installation